-7. Official FIDE Rapid and Blitz Rating Lists
+6. Official FIDE Rapid and Blitz Rating Lists

-- 7.1 On the first day of each month, the QC shall prepare lists which incorporates the rated play during the rating period into the previous lists.
-This shall be done using the rating system formula. - 7.11 The rating period (for new players, see 7.14) is the period where a certain rating list is valid. - 7.12 The following data will be kept concerning each player whose rating is at least 1000 as of the current list:FIDE title, Federation, Current Rating, ID Number, Number of games rated in the rating period, Date of Birth, Gender and the current value of K for the player. - 7.13 The closing date for tournaments for a list is 3 days before the date of the list; tournaments ending before or on that day may be rated on the list.Official FIDE events may be rated on the list even if they end on the last day before the list date. - 7.14 A rating for a player new to the list shall be published only if it meets the following criteria: - 7.14a If based on results obtained under 6.2, a minimum of 5 games. - 7.14b If based on results obtained under 6.3, a minimum of 5 games played against rated opponents. - 7.14c The condition of a minimum of 5 games need not be met in one tournament.
+- 6.1 On the first day of each month, FIDE shall prepare a list which incorporates all rated play during the rating period into the previous list.
+This shall be done using the rating system formula. - 6.1.1 The rating period (for new players, see 6.1.4) is the period where a certain rating list is valid. - 6.1.2 The following data will be published concerning each player whose rating is at least 1000 as of the current list: FIDE title,

+Federation, Current Rating, ID Number, Number of games rated in the rating period, Year of Birth, Gender and the current value of K for the player.

+- 6.1.3 The closing date for tournaments for a list is 3 days before the date of the list; tournaments ending before or on that day may be rated on the list.
+Official FIDE events may be rated on the list even if they end on the last day before the list date. - A rating for a player new to the list shall be published when it is based on 5 games against rated opponents.
+This need not be met in one tournament.
 Results from other tournaments played within consecutive rating periods of not more than 26 months are pooled to obtain the initial rating.

-7.14d The rating is at least 1000.

-7.14e The rating is calculated using all his results as if they were played in one tournament (it is not published until he has played at least 5 games) by using all the rating data available.

-- 7.2 Players who are not to be included on the list: - 7.21 Players whose ratings drop below 1000 in rapid list or in blitz list are listed on the next list as 'delisted' in that list.
-Thereafter they are treated in the same manner as any other unrated player. - 7.22 Titled players who are unrated are published in a separate list concurrently with the list of rated players.

-- 7.23 Inactive players are considered rated at their most recent published rating for purposes of rating. - 7.23a A player is considered to commence inactivity if he plays no rated games in a one year period.
-A player may be active in rapid or blitz list and inactive in the other list. - 7.23b A player regains his activity for the respective list if he plays at least one rated game in a period and he is then listed on the next list.
+The rating must be at least 1000. - 6.2 Players who are not to be included on the list: - 6.2.1 Players whose ratings drop below 1000 are shown as unrated on the next list.
+Thereafter they are treated in the same manner as any other unrated player. - 6.2.2 Players listed as active: - a) A player is considered to commence inactivity if they play no rated games in a one-year period. - b) A player regains their activity if they play at least one rated game in a period.
+They are then listed as active on the next list.

-8. The working of the FIDE Rating System for Rapid and Blitz ratings
+7. The working of the FIDE Rating System

 The FIDE Rating system is a numerical system in which fractional scores are converted to rating differences and vice versa.
-Its function is to produce scientific measurement information of the best statistical quality.
+Its function is to produce measurement information of the best statistical quality.

-8.1 The rating scale is an arbitrary one with a class interval set at 200 points.
+7.1 The rating scale is an arbitrary one with a class interval set at 200 points.
 The tables that follow show the conversion of fractional score 'p' into rating difference 'dp'.
 For a zero or 1.0 score dp is necessarily indeterminate but is shown notionally as 800.
 The second table shows conversion of difference in rating 'D' into scoring probability 'PD' for the higher 'H' and the lower 'L' rated player respectively.
-Thus the two tables are effectively mirror-images.
+Thus, the two tables are effectively mirror-images.